Vitamin D Deficiency: Common Symptoms and Solutions

 Vitamins are either water soluble or fat soluble.
 Vitamin D, along with vitamins A, E, and K, are fat soluble which means they need a source of fat to be absorbed.
 Fat soluble vitamins can accumulate in the body’s tissue.

 Serum 25(OH)D is the best marker of vitamin D status (3).
-It reflects vitamin D produced by the body and that obtained from food and supplements.
+It reflects vitamin D produced by the body and that is obtained from food and supplements.
 25(OH)D has a circulating half-life of 15 days.

 vitamin d deficiency